Mxggot/SMTP-Phished/README.md

     Navigate to the directory where the script is located.
     Run the script using the command `python3 phished.py` or `./phished.py`.
-    If the script didn't run you should try setting permission by typing `chmod +x phished.py`.
+    If the script failed to run you should try setting permissions by typing `chmod +x phished.py`.

 ### Main Menu